SHsuperCM/CITResewn/docs/cit/cit_base.md

 Effects that change something about the item.
 All conditions must match for the CIT to apply.

-While CIT Resewn only provides the 4 types, other mods may add their own, allowing resourcepack authors to customize their mods using CITs.

 ## Effects

 | Key | Value Type | Description | Default |